lnkhamalah/medical-transportation-system-design/05-System-Architecture/aws-architecture-decisions.md

 - Authenticated facility portal access is tenant-scoped using `facility_id` claims from Cognito tokens
 - Internal users operate with broader permissions but are still enforced through server-side authorization logic
 - All authorization checks occur inside Lambda before database queries are executed
+- No client has direct access to the database under any circumstances

 ---